 Common Subject Field Mistakes

-- Leaving the Subject field blank.
+Leaving the Subject field blank.

-When you leave the Subject: field blank, you in crease the risk of your email being misidentified as spam.
+When you leave the Subject: field blank, you increase the risk of your email being misidentified as spam.
 It could then land in the recipient’s trash or junk folder.
 Always take the time to type a short, concise and accurate descriptive of your email’s content.

-- Using a previous email to type about something new and keeping the old unrelated Subject: in place.
+To type about something new and you keep the old unrelated Subject: in place.
 This approach reflects a lack of tech savvy or extreme laziness.

 It also makes communicating with you more difficult for those who organize their emails by Subject fields.
-Add contacts to your address book so you can add them to a new email with just one click.
+Get in the habit of adding contacts to your address book so you can add them to a new email with just one click.

-- Typing in all lower case or all caps.
+Typing in all lower case or all caps.

 The Subject field should be typed in proper case.
-I know, I can’t believe I’m still typing about case after all these years.
+I know, I can’t believe I’m still typing about “case” after all these years.
 But I still see this almost every day.

 More importantly to determine even if they will open the email.
 Nothing but an honest, concise and clear Subject: field will do.

-- Typing questions or your inquiry into the Subject field and leaving the email blank.
+Typing questions or your inquiry into the Subject field.

 It is the Subject field — not the “content” field.
 Save your questions and commentary for the body of your email.

-Your Subject is the Window to Your Email
+Your Subject: is the Window to Your Email

-Besides how your name displays when you send emails, the Subject field is the primary indicator that reflects on you, your message and even if your email gets opened.
+Besides how your name displays when you send emails, the Subject: field is the primary indicator that reflects on you, your message and even if your email gets opened.